 But things keep changing.

-If you want to change your sales success, this is the time to make the decision and commit to being different rather than hoping to be incrementally better.
+If you want to improve sales and find success, this is the time to make the decision and commit to being different rather than hoping to be incrementally better.
 Decide right now to be bold… not next week, not next month, not next quarter.
 You must make the decision to change.
 Dare to be different and commit to new behaviors and expectations; ultimately, you will have better results.
 Finish strong and make this your best sales year yet!